Stormz4/group20-EzShop/Deliverables/DesignAssessmentDocument.md

 <Discuss if the current structure shows weaknesses that should be fixed>
 ```

+Differences:
+* Removed BalanceOpType Enum
+* Removed LoyaltyCard class
+* We did not consider DB's class in first design

 Weaknesses:
 * Code readability
 * Complex code maintainability

 These weaknesses are due to the fatness of EZShop class and the methods endReturnTransaction, deleteProductFromSale and deleteReturnTransaction.